 Jim Noodling in Coober Pedy

-5/13/12: Breakfast at the Mud Hut Motel again…I ordered the BIG breakfast…fried eggs, fried tomatoes (an Aussie custom), rashers of bacon and sausage and whole meal toast (whole wheat)…great breakfast here.
+6/13/12: Breakfast at the Mud Hut Motel again…I ordered the BIG breakfast…fried eggs, fried tomatoes (an Aussie custom), rashers of bacon and sausage and whole meal toast (whole wheat)…great breakfast at the motel.
 Jim had spaghetti on toast…another Aussie custom.
 He was a bit disappointed though as he thought the spaghetti tasted like Chef Boyardee from the can…guess it’s the Australian way.
 But the motel has a REAL chef and serves great food.
 The hours are limited and you must mind the time to get a meal.
 Its run by a husband and wife team (plus extra hired staff) who are genuinely friendly and always make you feel comfortable and welcome.
 I would recommend this place to anyone visiting Coober Pedy.
 This motel is a true oasis in Australia’s beautiful red centre.
 One of the Australia episodes of Dirty Jobs with Mike Rowe showed the crew staying here at the Mud Hut Motel.
 In fact, Mike worked in an underground opal mine with miners we knew and bought opal from on this trip.
 You might want to see if you can catch it on Discovery Channel.

 We ran over to visit Tim Seekamp and his father Collin.
 I believe Collin is in his 70’s and really did well in the 1960’s mining opal with his 2 brothers at Turkey Ridge.
 They really hit it big.
 The brothers then went up to Queensland and mined gold for a few years and did well here as well.
 Colin later moved to the Murray River country north of Adelaide and bought a farm where his 2 sons Sam and Tim grew up.
 Sam and Tim, following in their fathers footsteps, moved to Coober a few years ago to try their luck at the prized Olympic opal field.
 Probably the worst thing that could happen to them did happened here at their mine…they found a VERY nice parcel of beautiful crystal opal and got a bad case of opal fever.
 They tried their hand at opal mining for a few years and eventually both brothers got high paying jobs at the large ore mines in the area.
 But Tim still works the occasional opal mine on his time off from his day job.
 Tim showed us his latest opal parcel from Turkey Ridge.
 The tops were for sale, but his asking price was too high…$6,000.00/ounce.
 Nice opal, but not that nice.
 I liked the tops in the parcel from Donna’s Rush I bought better.
-But Tim’s opal did have beautiful red and blues in a clear crystal base.
+But Tim’s opal did have beautiful reds and blues in a clear crystal base.
 It was tempting, but I wouldn’t be able to sell any of it at that price….just admire the stones at home…well, maybe.

 Jim and I stopped by another miners place and bought a large mixed grade 50 ounce opal parcel from Vino Field.
 This parcel was a mix of potch and color and medium quality large stones…a good buy for our customer base.